JacobOscarson/ruby-lab/README.md

-# ruby-lab
+# Rub Labs

 In which I experiment with the [Ruby](https://www.ruby-lang.org/en/) programming language.